 List prices for both medications are over $1,000 per month.
 But very few people pay list price.
 Manufacturer savings programs, insurance coverage, and compounded alternatives all change the math significantly.

-Pricing Breakdown (February 2026)
+Pricing Breakdown (as of March 2026)

 Pricing changes frequently